 The Department of Home Affairs (DHA) issues all successful permanent resident applicants with a PR certificate as proof of their status within South Africa.

 Should you lose your PR certificate, you’ll be able to apply for a Proof of PR.
 This Proof of PR will take 6 to 12 months to process.
-Instead of a certificate, your POP is a simple letter issued by the DHA to confirm your PR status.
+Instead of a certificate, you’ll receive a letter issued by the DHA to confirm your PR status.

 What are the benefits of being a permanent resident?

-Life as a South African permanent resident is so much simpler than as a temporary resident!
+Life is so much simpler as a South African permanent resident!
 Here’s why we say this:

 - You are free to apply for jobs, move freely between employers, and change job titles.

 - You can take up any sort of studies, even part-time or short courses.